hui8958/FeatureCharacteristicsMeasurementTool/README.md

 # FeatureCharacteristicsMeasurementTool
-This tool is used for analyzing feature characteristics.
+This tool made for analyzing feature characteristics in Marlin.

 # Usage
+Clone the code from [https://github.com/hui8958/Marlin/tree/MarlinFeatureAnnotations](https://github.com/hui8958/Marlin/tree/MarlinFeatureAnnotations)

-Replace the code in Main.java to a proper location
+Replace the code below in Main.java to the "Marlin/Marlin" folder location.
 ```sh
 String location = "D:/..../Marlin/Marlin";
 ```
-Run Main.java
+Run Main.java.

-The result will be saved into a excel file and automatically opened.
+The result will be saved into a excel file and the file will be automatically opened.

    [dill]: <https://github.com/joemccann/dillinger>